MfrankUg/ShootingGame/README.md

 # ShootingGame
 🔫Survival Shooter is an action-packed game where players navigate a perilous environment using W, A, S, D keys to move and click to shoot.
 Avoid aggressive enemies while managing health, score, and ammo.
-Can you survive the onslaught?
+Can you survive the onslaught?.